 “How many participants does it take to make this viable?”

 “I’m on Medicare.
 Would I be a part of the Next Gen ACO?
 If not, how can I join?”

 The questions were rapid fire, as they sought to understand how this new approach might work and if it might help them with their own situations.

 As our time evaporated, I could see that our collaborations with other organizations around community health would need to save for another day.
 I plan to return for that conversation.

 I am extremely proud and excited about being part of St. Luke’s at this time.
 It’s not only my responsibility to ensure our patients receive the very best care possible, but to also figure out how best to keep our community members from becoming patients in the first place.

 We know this work will be difficult, and that many of us will be challenged to think differently, develop new competencies and embrace disruption.
 I’m proud to work for a health system that isn’t satisfied with the status quo and is willing to lead where others might shrink away.

 And I know from my recent conversations with the fine people of the Wood River Valley that the people of southern Idaho are not only asking us to help fix health care but eager to join us on the journey.

-Cody Langbehn is the site administrator of St. Luke's Wood River.
+Cody Langbehn was formerly the site administrator of St. Luke's Wood River.